WhiteRichMan/Software-Development/README.md

 ## y) Merge branch into master

-Changes from the branch were merged into the master branch.
+Changes from the branch were merged into the main branch.

 **Commands used:**

-git checkout master
+git checkout main
 git merge improvement

+Screen 14

 ---